VFK - Czech Cadastral Exchange Data Format

 -oo name=value parameters of ogrinfo or ogr2ogr):

-given, the driver deletes backend SQLite database when closing the datasource.
+OGR_VFK_DB_DELETE=[YES/NO]: Determines whether the driver should delete the backend SQLite database when closing the datasource.

 Internal working and performance tweaking